SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 **Hub visualization:**

-- Purple boxes marking each cell's hub position
+- Purple boxes marking hub positions

+Hubs are derived by collecting all `nextHop` positions from path entries and grouping them by which cell bounds they fall within.
+A cell may have multiple hubs rendered if different routes through it use different waypoints.

 **Path visualization (lines between hubs):**

 - Blue lines — Edges along paths toward the GraphStart destination
 - Orange lines — Edges along paths toward GraphExit destinations

 Each cell draws one blue line (to its next hop toward graphStart) and one orange line per exit (to its next hop toward each graphExit).
-Lines connect hub to hub, showing the actual graph edges.
+Lines connect hub positions, showing the actual graph edges.

 ### Rendering Approach

 The debug renderer receives graph data via a debug packet and draws:

 1. For each cell: a colored wireframe box around the cell bounds
-2. For each cell: a small purple box at the hub position
+2. For each hub: a small purple box at the hub position (hubs derived from path nextHop values)
-3. For each cell: lines from the hub to next hops for each destination
+3. For each cell: lines from that cell to each of its next-hop hubs for each destination

 **Performance consideration:** Large caves may have many cells.
 Consider limiting render distance or allowing filtering by destination.